MirajkarD/Exam_Quiz/README.md

 - [@MirajkarD](https://www.github.com/MirajkarD)

 ## Feedback

-If you have any feedback, please reach out to us at sonalimirajkar174@gmail.com
+If you have any feedback, please reach out to me at sonalimirajkar174@gmail.com